voxpupuli/beaker/docs/how_to/debug_beaker_tests.md

       assert_equal(important_expected_value, actual_value, 'This product is faulty')
     end

-You can run this test using `beaker -t test.rb` or (to use the `run` subcommand and just run the test and bypass host provisioning etc) `beaker run -t test.rb`
+You can run this test using `beaker -t test.rb` or (to use the `run` subcommand and just run the test and bypass host provisioning etc) `beaker run -t test.rb`.
 It fails.

-Now try `beaker run -t test.rb --debug-errors`
-This will enter a pry console when the failure occurs.
+Now try `beaker run -t test.rb --debug-errors` This will enter a pry console when the failure occurs.

     * Assert expected matches actual
       Exception raised during step execution and debug-errors option is set, entering pry.
 Exception was: #<Minitest::Assertion: This product is faulty.